 As members and ministers began walking away, his demands became increasingly arrogant and presumptuous.
-In meetings with the ministers, he would yell at everyone, belittling them, reminding them that they are all replaceable and that we all needed his prophetic covering.
+In meetings with the pastors and ministers, he would yell at all of us. belittling us, reminding us that we are all replaceable and that we all needed his prophetic covering.
 He also vilified those who were quitting, claiming to see prophetic visions in which they were dead and being eaten by worms.

 Kofi Danso Exhibits all 50 Traits of A Dangerous Leader.

 Despite everything, my husband and I decided not to jump ship at the first sign of bad news.
 There’s no such thing as a perfect church or a perfect man of God, and so rather than judge, we tried to help.
 As much as possible we spoke out against what was going on inside the ministry.
 We pointed out the problems and hoped that if enough of the ministers under Kofi Danso acknowledged them, that things could still be turned around for the Glory of The Lord.